Composition Theories

 David Frankfurter

 ‘John’ was an otherwise unknown prophet.
-The similarities to the Gospel of John and the letters is superficial.
+The similarities to the Gospel of John and the letters are superficial.
 The book may have been written over a range of time before and after 70 CE.

 Elaine Pagels